-Description The safety and quality of products we sell.
-The impact our products have on human rights, the environment, animals and community health.
-Credible and transparent information about products, their supply chains and their health and sustainability impacts.
-Impacts our businesses have on climate emissions (from stores, distribution, supply chain, and product production and consumption), and adaptability of our business to the impacts of the changing climate.
-Clean and safe store environments for customers and the surrounding communities.
-Product donations or financial contributions to charitable organizations, including food banks.
-Doing business with honesty and mutual respect, free of discrimination, harassment, corruption, and bribery.
-Compliance with all applicable laws and regulations.
+Matrix heading Description Essentials Product safety and quality The safety and quality of products we sell.
+Product sustainability The impact our products have on human rights, the environment, animals and community health.
+Product and supply chain transparency Credible and transparent information about products, their supply chains and their health and sustainability impacts.
+Climate change Impacts our businesses have on climate emissions (from stores, distribution, supply chain, and product production and consumption), and adaptability of our business to the impacts of the changing climate.
+Clean and safe stores Clean and safe store environments for customers and the surrounding communities.
+Donations Product donations or financial contributions to charitable organizations, including food banks.
+Other Ethical behavior and integrity Doing business with honesty and mutual respect, free of discrimination, harassment, corruption, and bribery.
+Compliance and regulation Compliance with all applicable laws and regulations.